 This action moves what is called the crankshaft, which eventually transfers energy through various other components and drives the wheels of the car.
-This is obviously a very basic explanation, and there are many other components to consider.
+This is obviously a very basic explanation, and there are many other components and parts of the combustion cycle to consider.
 However, the key thing to note is that it is essentially a bunch of small fuel-based explosions that eventually drive the wheels.

 The Importance Of Choosing The Right Fuel

 So, the fuel that you put into your car is essential, and the type of fuel used will affect how efficient your engine is.
-In some cases, the type of fuel that you use can affect more than the engine’s efficiency, and it can even destroy your engine if you are not careful.
+In some cases, the type of fuel that you use can affect more than the engine’s efficiency, and it can even destroy your engine if you’re not careful!
 To work out why this might happen, let’s take a look at the different types of fuel that you can buy.

 What Kinds Of Fuel Can You Buy?